0xstepit/flow.nvim/README.md

 ## Configuration

-The following section describes as how to configure the plugin using Lazy plugin manager.
+The following section describes how to configure the plugin using Lazy plugin manager.

 ### Default

-The configuration allows you to specify 5 different options:

 ```lua
 return {